LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

    :return: A :c:type:`SUNErrCode` indicating success or failure.

+.. c:function:: SUNErrCode SUNStepper_SetStepDirection(SUNStepper stepper, sunrealtype stepdir)

+   This function specifies the direction of integration (forward or backward).

+   :param stepper: the stepper object.
+   :param stepdir: value whose sign determines the direction.
+A positive value
+      selects forward integration, a negative value selects backward integration, and zero leaves the current direction unchanged.
+   :return: A :c:type:`SUNErrCode` indicating success or failure.

+.. c:function:: SUNErrCode SUNStepper_GetStepDirection(SUNStepper stepper, sunrealtype* stepdir)

+   This function provides the direction of integration that will be used on the next internal step.

+   :param stepper: the stepper object.
+   :param stepdir: a positive number if integrating forward, a negative number
+      if integrating backward, or zero if the direction has not been set.
+   :return: A :c:type:`SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNStepper_SetForcing(SUNStepper stepper, sunrealtype tshift, sunrealtype tscale, N_Vector* forcing, int nforcing)

    This function sets the data necessary to compute the forcing term